 I qualified in medicine from the University of Edinburgh.
 Following paediatric and tropical medicine training, I then worked overseas running primary health care and tuberculosis control programmes in Afghanistan.
 I am dual trained in general practice and public health in the UK, and have previously worked as a Public Health Consultant in Nottingham City.
-I joined the Section of Public Health in February 2008 and am a part time Senior Clinical University Tutor.
-In addition, I am currently a Consultant in Communicable Disease Control at Public Health England, and currently also work as a primary care director with a local NHS organisation.
+I joined the Section of Public Health in February 2008 and am a part time Reader in Global Public Health.
+I was previously a Consultant in Communicable Disease Control at Public Health England, and currently also work as a primary care director with a local NHS organisation.

 My research interests are in the field of health protection (disaster response and emergency planning, control of communicable diseases), international health as well as health service management.

 I teach on global health issues, humanitarian aid, health service management and communicable disease control.
 I currently lecture on international health needs assessment, disaster planning and impact evaluation on the MPH course.
 I also developed and teach on three MPH modules: Communicable Disease Control, Leadership and Management in Health, and Disaster and Emergency Management.
 In addition, I teach on the undergraduate medical programme, and on the Executive MBA programme at City College, Thessaloniki, Greece.
 I have worked as a trainer on orientation courses for relief workers, and delivered training to healthcare workers abroad as well as to health professionals in the UK.